defining the terms

 Non-GMO wine: GMO products (ingredients or processing aids) are not allowed in products labeled as organic/made with organic.
 Because our wines are CCOF certified, they are therefore GMO-free.

 Sulfites:Yeasts naturally produce sulfites during the fermentation process.
-Sulfites act as preservatives for wine, allowing it a longer shelf life.
+Sulfites act as preservatives for wine, allowing for stability and longevity.
 The FDA allows traditional wines to contain up to 350 ppm of sulfites.
-Wines made with organic grapes, such as Girasole Vineyards, cannot contain more than 100 ppm of sulfites.
-Click here for more information on sulfites from Andrew Waterhouse at UC Davis.
+Wines made with organic grapes, such as Girasole Vineyards, must not exceed 99 ppm of sulfites.